AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-23-protection-of-citizens-abroad/subchapter-ii-hostage-recovery-and-hostage-taking-accountability/frontmatter.md

 J.R.
 Biden, Jr.

-Continuation of national emergency declared by Ex.
+Continuations of national emergency declared by Ex.
 Ord.
-No. 14078 was contained in the following:
+No. 14078 were contained in the following:

+Notice of President of the United States, dated July 16, 2024, 89 F.R.
+58613.

 Notice of President of the United States, dated July 12, 2023, 88 F.R.
 45327.